volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

 ### Byol Image

-Select the BigIp bring your own license image to be used for this service.
+Select the BIG-IP bring your own license image to be used for this service.

-`image` - (Required) Select the BigIp pay as you go image to be used for this service (`String`).
+`image` - (Required) Select the BIG-IP pay as you go image to be used for this service (`String`).

 `license` - (Optional) Secret License data.
 See [License ](#license) below for details.